How to remove FluBot from the infected device?

 Go to "Settings", scroll down until you see "Connections" and tap it.

 Scroll down until you see "Data usage" and select this option.
-As with battery, legitimate/genuine applications are designed to minimize data usage as much as possible.
-This means that huge data usage may indicate presence of malicious application.
-Note that some malicious applications might be designed to operate when the device is connected to wireless network only.
-For this reason, you should check both Mobile and Wi-Fi data usage.
+As with the battery, legitimate/genuine applications are designed to minimize data usage as much as possible.
+Therefore, significant data usage may indicate the presence of malicious application.

-If you find an application that uses a lot of data even though you never use it, then we strongly advise you to uninstall it as soon as possible.
+If you find an application that uses a lot of data even though you never use it, we strongly advise you to uninstall it as soon as possible.

 Install the latest software updates:

-Keeping the software up-to-date is a good practice when it comes to device safety.
+Keeping the software up-to-date is good practice when it comes to device safety.
 The device manufacturers are continually releasing various security patches and Android updates in order to fix errors and bugs that can be abused by cyber criminals.
-An outdated system is way more vulnerable, which is why you should always be sure that your device's software is up-to-date.

 Go to "Settings", scroll down until you see "Software update" and tap it.